 Conditions like atrial fibrillation can increase the risk of stroke manifold.
 Recurrent ventricular irregularities can turn life-threatening at any moment.
 Although a number of medicines can keep arrhythmia (abnormal electrical activity in the heart) under control.
 None of them can cure them and in most cases, they come with side-effects apart from the financial burden.
-Here is where EP (Electro Physiology) and RFA (Radio Frequency Ablation) become helpful to cure the problem from the root.
+Here is where EP (Electro Physiology) and RFA (Radio Frequency Ablation) become helpful to cure the problem of the root.
 Electrophysiology is the stream of cardiology dealing with the conduction of electrical impulses inside the heart.

 Ensuring Right Rhythm from a Distance

 Though our heart is the best pump known to man, heart failure results in inefficient pumping and accumulation of fluid in the body.
-This leads to swelling or edema and breathing difficulty.
+This leads to swelling or oedema and breathing difficulty.
 Often simple day-to-day activities of the patient become a chore, leaving the person utterly debilitated.

 Cardiac Resynchronisation Therapy (CRT) is available for patients of heart failure.
 It involves the implantation of an advanced pacemaker, which provides the stimulus to the weakened ventricles to beat in synchrony and maintain adequate blood flow.
 This device reduces breathing difficulty, improves heart pumping capacity, exercise capacity and the overall quality of life.
 The implantation of CRT involves complex programming and needs considerable expertise.

 This CRT has now taken even a step further.
 The latest CRT implant can be accessed and programmed remotely.
 After the initial programming, the implanting doctor is provided with a code which enables him/her to help the patient even from a distance!
-This device is able to sense crises like accumulation of fluid in the lungs long before the patient experiences any symptoms, which gives time to take the necessary corrective action and even emergency admission to the hospital in acute crisis.
-This is an immense empowerment for the patients.
+This device is able to sense crises like the accumulation of fluid in the lungs long before the patient experiences any symptoms, which gives time to take the necessary corrective action and even emergency admission to the hospital in acute crisis.
+This is immense empowerment for the patients.